gramineproject/examples/openvino/README.md

 ### Memory allocator libraries

 TCMalloc and mimalloc are memory allocator libraries from Google and Microsoft that can help improve performance significantly based on the workloads.
-At any point, only one of these allocators can be used.
+Only one of these allocators can be used.

 #### TCMalloc

 (Please update the binary location and name if different from default.)
 - Install tcmalloc: `sudo apt-get install google-perftools`
-- Modify the manifest file:
+- Modify the manifest template file:
     - Add `loader.env.LD_PRELOAD = "/usr/lib/x86_64-linux-gnu/libtcmalloc.so.4"`
     - Append below entries to `sgx.trusted_files`:
         - `"file:/usr/lib/x86_64-linux-gnu/libtcmalloc.so.4"`